The Need

 \[K_g=T_tK_e\]

 As evident from below, there is a great deal of scatter in such data.
-Bristow and Campbell (1984) offered 3 “fixes” to the input data, none of which appeared to reduce the scatter, they included:
+Bristow and Campbell (1984) offered 3 “fixes” to the input data, none of which appeared to reduce the scatter:

 1. Set \(\Delta T(j)=T_\text{max}(j) - 0.5\left(T_\text{min}(j)+T_\text{min}(j+1)\right)\) where \(j\) is the day of observation.
 Here, Bristow and Campbell (1984) felt that relying on daily reported minimum and maximum temperatures caused some \(\Delta T\) to be too excessive, and averaging the minimum temperatures before and after the daytime high helped reduce the noise.
 This did not appear to here, based on visual observation and thus \(\Delta T=T_\text{max} - T_\text{min}\) was used;